isha1210/Sign-off-Timing-Analysis-workshop-using-OpenTimer/README.md

 ![pathspecs](https://user-images.githubusercontent.com/92804006/152485145-6da5c0d3-972f-49e9-b082-d9f83c0bbf1b.jpg)

-For example consider the path in above image - The solutio will be :
+For example consider the path in above image - The solution will be :

 -from -> F1/Ck

 -to -> F5/D

 -through -> {U1/A} {U1/Z}

 # Cross Talk and Glitches